julien-muke/Serverless-Web-Application-on-AWS/README.md

 The next step is to create a DynamoDB and add views functionality on our webpage using a Lambda.

+Feature: We have our static website, whenever someone is visiting the website the [ Views: ] counter will inscrease.

 To create a DynamoDB Table:
 1. Nagivate to your AWS Management Console and open the DynamoDB console
 2. Choose Create table